hde-oliv/cub3D/README.md

 11110111 1110101 101111010001
 11111111 1111111 111111111111
  ```
-The folder `maps`, has more examples.
+The folder `maps` have more examples.

 Then, run the binary providing the map's path.
 ``` sh